 LODI RULES certification fees consist of two parts - a base fee per farming operation and an incremental fee per acre.
 All new growers get an on-site visit in their first year of certification, while only 1/3 of renewing growers get an on-site visit each year.
 The use of a base fee plus a per acre fee is intended to balance the fact that some costs are equal regardless of the size of the farm, but larger farms do require more time to audit.
 The higher per acre cost for farms outside of Crush District #11 reflects the investment LWC and its growers put into developing and supporting the program.
+Note: Additional costs related to travel time and expense will apply for audits conducted outside of California.

-Base Grower Certification Fee: New Grower: \$1,785 Renewing Grower: \$1,105
+Base Grower Certification Fee:

+New Grower: \$1,785 Renewing Grower: \$1,105